Bio

-I am an Irish, Manx, and English Canadian born in Chilliwack on unceded Stó:lō territory.
-I grew up in the forests of the Chilliwack River and Fraser River watersheds.
-My parents are both artistic folks and taught me about nature and how to conduct myself outdoors in relation to rocks and forests, roots and plants.
-My communities include rural and urban folks in the Fraser Valley and Vancouver, the Mennonite community I was brought up among there, my family in the Okanagan, on Vancouver Island, and in the Alberta and Saskatchewan prairies.
+I am an English, Irish, and Manx Canadian born in Chilliwack, BC, Canada.
+My parents are artistic folks and raised me in the forests of the Chilliwack River and Fraser River watersheds, which are unceded Stó:lō territories.
+My communities include rural and urban folks in the Fraser Valley and Vancouver, the Anabaptist Mennonite community I was brought up among and am a member of again now, and my family in the Okanagan, on Vancouver Island, and in the Alberta and Saskatchewan prairies.

-When I was young I spent much of my time being with the land and plant life in the Chilliwack River Valley.
+When not reading, I spent much of my childhood with the land and plant life, growing things, working with rocks, and examining things with a microscope.
 I enjoyed drawing casually in an abstract way.
-In my adolescence and young adulthood, I studied logic, math, philosophy, and programming and worked in this area.
-Later, while living in Saskatoon, I came upon philosophical Taoism and then Christianity.
+In my youth, I studied logic, math, philosophy, and programming and worked as a programmer and graphic designer.
+As a young adult, while living in Saskatoon, I came upon philosophical Taoism and then Christianity.
 I became interested in liberation theology, interfaith dialogue, and inter-cultural metaphysics in general.
-During this time I lived in Chilliwack and briefly Victoria and was involved in photography, woodwork, lutherie, and ceramics, and I worked in graphic design.
+I lived in Chilliwack, Saskatoon, and Victoria and was involved in photography, woodwork, lutherie, and ceramics.

-I began changing careers, and during my doctoral studies in counselling psychology I recovered a sense of traditionality through my upbringing in the forest, faith traditions, and by learning about the colonial history of Canada and of the British in Ireland.
+I began changing careers, and during my graduate studies I more deliberately shifted away from modernism and recovered a sense of traditionality through my upbringing in the forest, faith traditions, and by learning about British colonization of Canada and Ireland.
 I had always drawn and painted a little but never representationally or with reference photos or en plein air until around 2009.
-Having this connection made me very excited.
-I have been painting steadily since then and it has become my way of working through my own experiences and connections with land and situated being.
+Using references and painting in a realist fashion gave me an exciting connection between art and the plants and places I’d grown close to.
+I have been painting since then and it has become a way of working through my experiences of being in place.

 I am married to a wonderful and creative woman and live and work gratefully in the traditional, ancestral, and unceded territory of the Syilx Okanagan People, as well as in Stó:lō, Musqueam, Squamish, and Tsleil-Waututh territories.